Does tranexamic acid administration reduce postoperative nausea and vomiting after orthognathic surgery?

 Correspondence to: Brian E. Kinard, DMD, MD.
 Assistant Professor, Department of Oral Maxillofacial Surgery, University of Alabama Birmingham School of Dentistry, 1919 7th Ave S, SDB 419, Birmingham, AL 35294-0007, USA; Assistant Professor, Department of Orthodontics, University of Alabama Birmingham School of Dentistry, Birmingham, AL, USA.
 Email: BrianKinard@uabmc.edu.

 Background: Within orthognathic surgery, there is particular concern for postoperative nausea and vomiting (PONV) attributed to operating in the highly vascular maxillofacial apparatus, while also experiencing hypotension, an increase in swallowed blood, and diet limitations in the perioperative period.
 PONV has been shown to cause complications, delay patient discharge, and increase hospital costs.
 Tranexamic acid (TXA), an antifibrinolytic medication, could have a potential impact on PONV via decreasing blood loss and surgical time.
 To the investigator’s knowledge, the use of TXA as the primary variable in investigating the incidence of PONV after orthognathic surgery has not been reported.
+Given these mechanisms of potential influences TXA may have on PONV, the aim of the study was to investigate if TXA reduces the incidence of PONV following bimaxillary orthognathic surgery.

 Methods: The investigators implemented a retrospective cohort study consisting of two groups that had undergone bimaxillary orthognathic surgery, one group who had received TXA versus a group without TXA.
 The primary predictor variable was TXA administration.
 The primary outcome variable was the incidence of PONV after bimaxillary orthognathic surgery.
 This was defined as reported episodes in the electronic medical record or instances when a patient received anti-emetic medication.
 Secondary variables included the number of instances of PONV per subject, age, gender, weight, length of surgery, estimated blood loss, hemoglobin and hematocrit measurements, and time spent under hypotensive anesthesia.